-The report is prepared to get an overview of the current trends of the retail industry and know about a company from the industry to perform in-depth analysis and make a decision about their current condition on their performance (Bagozzi et al., 1998).
+The report (Retail Business Analysis of Sainsbury) is prepared to get an overview of the current trends of the retail industry and know about a company from the industry to perform in-depth analysis and make a decision about their current condition on their performance (Bagozzi et al., 1998).
 Based on all kinds of information on how the organization is performing and what should be their strategy for improvement will be discussed.
 For the primary analysis, it has been selected 20 members from friends and family who are familiar with the company and for better information collection.
 It has been selected Sainsbury Supermarket for the detailed theoretical and analytical analysis based on the different business models.
 Here, this study will recommend the organizational focus and strategies to perform better in the long run.

 Trends in Retail Business Industry

 The retail industry is vital to the UK economy which has generated £395billion worth of retail sales in 2017 and £319,000 retail businesses in 2018.
 The UK industry of the retail supermarket industry is very enriched and vast with many of the successful retailer’s shops.
 According to the research of UK, the retail supermarket industry is one of the most booming and competitive sectors of the country to flourish overtime (Bagozzi et al., 1998).
 There are basically four market-dominant retail supermarkets in the region and they are Tesco, Asda, Sainsbury’s, and Morrison’s.
 According to the news reports, all these retail shops have over 60% of the total market share combined and over the past 5-10 years, a slow but consistent strategic shift has taken place in UK.
 The industry has seen an influx in discounted supermarkets like Lidl and Aldi retail shops.
 Overall there was a direct impact on the consumer buying pattern over the years considering the market development and share.